StarStruck (Philippine TV program)

-StarStruck is a Philippine television reality talent competition show broadcast by GMA Network.
+StarStruck is a Philippine television reality competition show broadcast by GMA Network.
 Originally hosted by Dingdong Dantes and Nancy Castiglione, it premiered on October 27, 2003 on the network's Telebabad line up.
 The show has aired seven seasons and 538 episodes.
 Dantes and Jennylyn Mercado served as the hosts for the show's most recent season.
+It is the longest running reality show of GMA Network.